 Love your Heart

-Being overweight is one risk factor that seems to outweigh them all (pun intended) because it can lead to other risk factors.
+Being overweight is one risk factor that seems to outweigh them all (pun intended) because it can lead to other major risk factors.
 Carrying extra weight can lead to higher blood pressure, higher cholesterol and diabetes.
-Maintaining a healthy body weight is hard but definitely achievable.
+Maintaining a healthy weight is not always easy but definitely achievable.
 Dietary changes will have the greatest impact, followed up by changing up your physical activity.
-If you are overweight, making a change can seem overwhelming at first but little steps in the right direction can make a big difference.
-Consistency is the key!
+If you are overweight, making a change can seem overwhelming at first but little steps in the right direction can make a big difference in terms of health benefits.
+People of all fitness levels can improve their risk of disease by cutting out or at least limiting sugary foods and drinks, which increase blood sugar levels and overall body weight.

-High blood pressure, also called hypertension, is one of the major factors for heart disease.
 A normal blood pressure for an adult is around 120/80.
-To get the most accurate blood pressure reading:
+According to the CDC, to get the most accurate blood pressure reading:

 - Avoid caffeine, cigarettes and other stimulants for at least 30 minutes beforehand